Sherman P. Lloyd: Career

+Early political career

 He served as a member of Utah Legislative Council from 1957 to 1961, and chairman from 1959 to 1961.
 He served as Utah representative on board of managers of Council of State Governments from 1959 to 1961.
 He served as chairman of the Council of State Governments Committee on State Taxation of Interstate Income from 1961 to 1962.
 He then served as director of Beehive State Bank from 1960 to 1966.
 He served as a delegate to the 1960, 1962, 1964, and 1966 Republican state conventions.
 He also served as a delegate to the 1960 Republican National Convention.
 He was an unsuccessful candidate for Congress in 1960.

+Congress

 Lloyd was elected as a Republican to the Eighty-eighth Congress on November 6, 1962, defeating fellow State Senator Bruce Sterling Jenkins.
 Lloyd served in Congress from January 3, 1963 to January 3, 1965.
 He was not a candidate for re-election in 1964, choosing to launch an unsuccessful bid for United States Senate.
 He then returned to Utah to become vice president of Prudential Federal Savings, where he managed public relations.
 Lloyd was also a lecturer at the University of Utah.

 Lloyd was elected to the Ninetieth and to the two succeeding Congresses (January 3, 1967 – January 3, 1973).
 He was an unsuccessful candidate for re-election in 1972.
 He was later appointed assistant director of the United States Information Agency in 1973.
 He again returned to Utah to teach at Utah State University from 1973 to 1974, holding the Milton R. Merrill Chair in Political Science.

+Later career

 Lloyd was named a trade specialist in charge of the Utah office of the United States Department of Commerce in 1974.
 He was an unsuccessful candidate 1976 United States Senate election in Utah.
 After his primary defeat, he became an editor and publisher.

-Personal life
+Death and burial

 Lloyd resided in Salt Lake City, where he died, December 15, 1979.
 He was interred in Salt Lake City Cemetery.